-- In a matrilocal family, nothing prevents one of its members from settling away for a few years;
+- In a matrilocal family clan, it is usually relatively easy for one of its members to settle away for a few years;

 - In any case, life jobs are practically non-existent in our contemporary societies.

-- These job requirements are rather more often a cause of nuclear families dismantling when both spouses have geographically distant employment opportunities.
+- These job requirements are often a cause of nuclear families' dismantling when both spouses have geographically distant employment opportunities.

-- The matrilocal family does not offer any paternity rights:
+- The matrilocal family clan does not offer any paternity rights:

 - It does not mean that fathers cannot see their children, on the contrary.

-- If it is desired on both sides, the contribution of fathers will always be welcome:
+- If desired on both sides, the contribution of fathers will always be welcome:

-- It can be seen as an opportunity or a privilege, which must be seized and deserved.
+- Fathers can see it as an opportunity or a privilege, which must be seized and deserved.

 - It was a gold mine at the time of uninterrupted growth economy;

-- Today it is a scourge in this era of an economy requiring sustainability.
+- Today it is a real curse in this era requiring a sustainable economy.